eclipse-hono/hono/site/content/deployment/openshift.md

 Follow [this guide](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) for setting up a local developer instance of OpenShift, for having an accessible registry for Docker and starting the cluster locally.

-## One "script" deployment
+## One _script_ deployment

 In order to deploy Eclipse Hono on OpenShift, a bunch of steps are needed as explained in the next chapter.
-If you want to avoid to do them, a "one click" deployment script is available in the repository.
+If you want to avoid to do them, a _one click_ deployment script is available in the repository.
 After having the OpenShift cluster up and running and the client tools in the PATH, the deployment can be executed launching the following bash script
 (from the "example/openshift" directory)